Eugen Rochko

-Eugen Rochko (Евгений Рочко; born 22 January 1993) is a German software developer, best known as the creator of Mastodon.
+Eugen Rochko (Евгений Рочко; born 22 January 1993) is a German software developer and founder of Mastodon.

 Early life

-Rochko was born in Moscow, Russia, on 22 January 1993, and moved to Germany at the age of 11.
+Rochko was born in Moscow, Russia into a Russian Jewish family, on 22 January 1993, and moved to Germany at the age of 11.
 He attended grammar school in Jena and studied computer science at the University of Jena.
 In his youth, he was active on networks such as MySpace, schülerVZ, Facebook, Twitter, and ICQ.
 During his high school years, he created several websites including the virtual marketplace Artists&Clients which he sold for US$2,000.

 Career

 In early 2016, while studying, Rochko started working on the Mastodon software.
-He launched Mastodon in Beta Version that year.
-He published the software in October 2016 upon the completion of his degree.
+He launched Mastodon in beta version that year, and published the software in October 2016 upon the completion of his degree.
 By April 2017, there were 1,000 independently run "instances" on Mastodon's federated social network platform with "hundreds of thousands of users" using personal and public servers, according to a June 2017 Free Software Foundation (FSF) interview.
-Because of its source code, not just the content is open, anyone can use it to create their own server with customized and enforced rules and regulations.
-These individual servers are part of the distributed or federated social network.
+Because the software is open source, anyone can use it to create their own server with customized and enforced rules and regulations.
+These individual servers are part of the federated social network known as the fediverse.

-Rochko developed Mastodon with crowdfunding through Patreon and OpenCollective, an open-source development grant from Samsung, as well as a small grant from the European Commission.
+Rochko developed Mastodon with crowdfunding through Patreon and OpenCollective, and an open-source development grant from Samsung, as well as a small grant from the European Commission.
 He published it in early October 2016 after completing his computer science studies at the University of Jena.
 He later implemented the ActivityPub protocol for Mastodon.
-By May 2017, there were already 323 different volunteer GitHub contributors; only a dozen were regular contributors.
+By May 2017, there were already 323 volunteer GitHub contributors; only a dozen were regular contributors.
 Rochko and one other person merged pull requests made by volunteers into Mastodon's master branch.
 By July 2017, there were 727 individuals supporting Mastodon on Patreon.
-At that time Rochko self-described as Mastodon's main developer and project manager working alongside @maloki@mastodon.social, Mastodon's project manager.
+At that time Rochko self-described as Mastodon's main developer and project manager, working alongside @maloki@mastodon.social, Mastodon's project manager.
 The rest of the work was undertaken by volunteers.

 In a 6 November 2022 Time interview, Rochko said he started it as a side project while working on his degree.
 In a Reuters interview Rochko said he was motivated by rumours that Peter Thiel, a "right-wing billionaire", was considering acquiring Twitter.
 Rochko said that it was crucial that this "de facto public utility that isn't public" should not be controlled by a US corporation.
 He was dissatisfied with some of the social media platform's functions.
 Rochko said that a platform like Twitter plays an important role in democracy and should not be controlled by a US corporation.
 According to his 2018 Esquire interview, he was motivated to create Mastodon to provide a space that was not commercial and was more curated than Twitter.
 In June 2017 Rochko told an interviewer that he loved free software and this, along with his growing dissatisfaction with Twitter, had also been factors in his creation of Mastodon.